 While Wenger is refusing to let his side’s title tilt be affected by conjecture surrounding his own future, so too is he unwilling to allow his players, even several of his more senior and loyal servants, to focus on anything other than matters on the pitch.

-There has been no move from the club, for example, to enter into negotiations with vice-captain Mikel Arteta, who has only 18 months left to run on his present contract, while the club is no closer to sorting out Bacary Sagna’s long-term future, despite the right back being free to enter into negotiations with other clubs come January.
+There has been no move from the club, for example, to enter into negotiations with vice-captain Mikel Arteta, who has only 18 months left to run on his present contract, while the club are no closer to sorting out Bacary Sagna’s long-term future, despite the right-back being free to enter into negotiations with other clubs come January.

-Arsenal has, however, tied Wojciech Szczesny to a new long-term deal, while Per Mertesacker is also in talks over extending his stay at Emirates Stadium.
+Arsenal have, however tied Wojciech Szczesny to a new long-term deal, while Per Mertesacker is also in talks over extending his stay at Emirates Stadium.